alarco-l/TextFile.Extensions.Configuration/README.md

 # TextFile.Extensions.Configuration
 Text file configuration provider implementation for Microsoft.Extensions.Configuration.
-Make for learning and understanding purpose
+Only make for my learning and understanding about Configuration in dotnet core.